I wish I could remember who turned me on to Nancy Boy.

 Obviously you’re not going to be the next Nancy Boy.
 There’s already a Nancy Boy.

-But you might be the wacky yoga/business/life coach who talks to a duck.
+But you might be a wacky yoga/business/life coach who talks to a duck.

 The more you think you’re too flawed or messed up or just plain weird to put yourself forward as the star of the business, the more promise you have.